cartersteinhoff/cartersteinhoff/README.md

 Hi, I'm Carter Steinhoff, a passionate self-taught Fullstack developer from the US.

 - 🔭 I’m currently working on renderless-components
-- 🌱 I’m currently learning Typescript
+- 🌱 Working on mastering Typescript

 **Languages and Tools:**